Ceviche de Atun Milpero

 • Recommended

 What is it?
-From the same team behind Brutø comes the only other Denver restaurant to hold both a Michelin star and a Michelin green star, thanks to the zero-waste, seasonal unexpected flavor journey the multi-course tasting menu provides.
+From the same restaurant group behind Brutø comes the only Colorado restaurant to hold two Michelin stars and a Michelin green star to boot, thanks to the zero-waste, seasonal, unexpected flavor journey the multi-course tasting menu provides.
 Charcoal and wood-fired cooking transforms local grains, proteins and produce into sparkling little edible packages, deeply nuanced and full of whimsy, that arrive in a carefully timed cadence.

 Why we love it: The entire experience makes you feel a little like you’re part of a secret club for diners with elevated palates.
-Highly detailed culinary techniques like fermentation, preservation, dehydration, wood parching and foraging (the list goes on) tell a food origins story that your server will happily share with each delivery of the almost-too-pretty-to-eat bites.
+Highly detailed culinary techniques like fermentation, preservation, dehydration, wood parching, and foraging (the list goes on) tell a food's origins story that your server will happily share with each delivery of the almost-too-pretty-to-eat bites.

 Time Out tip: If available, book an outdoor private dining tent.
 It totally ups the exclusive in-the-know vibe.